 BirdWatching Magazine highlighted our Manzano Mountains HawkWatch site in their August 2013 edition.
 View article

 Everyone is welcome!
 Our educational interpreters will help you learn more about migration ecology, raptor identification, and our research efforts.
 If you are a large group, please contact us to schedule your visit in advance.
 Weekends can get busy, and we want to make sure your group has the best experience possible.
 If you are an individual or small group (5 or less), you do not need to schedule your visit.

 From Albuquerque, NM, take I-40 East for 13 miles to exit 175 for NM-337/NM-333 toward Tijeras.
 Continue onto NM-337 South for 29 miles.
 Turn right onto NM-55 South and continue for 12 miles.
-Turn onto Co Road B006 and continue for 9 miles up to Capilla Peak.
+Turn onto Co Road B066 and continue for 9 miles up to Capilla Peak (follow the signs to Capilla Peak Campground).
 The trailhead to reach the observation area can be seen on the west side of the road when you get to Capilla Peak.
 You can park on the side of the road near the trailhead sign, and take the 0.7 mile hike to obs.
-This is an easy to moderate trail with only one rocky section and little to no elevation gain.
+This is a moderate trail with few rocky section and little, rolling elevation gain.

 Bird Field Guide (we have Jerry Liguori’s raptor guide books available at our store)

 Dress in layers, as the weather can be variable at this altitude (windshell, base layer, jacket, gloves, etc.)